-Consistency is key in keeping your communications on-brand.
+Consistency is key to keeping your communications on-brand.
 Consistent messaging provides efficiency for your team and builds trust for your audience.
 When you have a consistent message, you provide a consistent experience that leads to consistent results.
 Below are three secrets.
 These are really simple checkpoints that successful marketing directors use to ensure they don’t get caught in the traps that can start making brand messages feel inconsistent and disconnected.

 Secret #1 – Deliver messaging inside-out